aowang33/WANG-Python-Portfolio/StreamlitAppFinal/README.md

 My academic background is in organizational crisis management.
 In this field, understanding how the public reacts to corporate crises is crucial.
 Natural Language Processing (NLP), especially sentiment analysis, plays a key role in tracking public opinion in news media.
 I developed this app to provide an accessible interface for analyzing the sentiment of crisis-related news.
 The integrated NER visualization further helps to clearly identify key entities in the news, aiding interpretation and analysis.

 ### 🔍 Features
+#### Text Input:
+Directly type or paste news content into the text area to analyze it immediately.

-Text File Upload: Upload .txt files containing news articles or reports.
+#### Text File Upload:
+Upload .txt files containing news articles or reports.

 #### Sentiment Analysis:

 Calculates polarity (positive–negative) and subjectivity (objective–subjective).

 Displays interpretation of the sentiment result (positive / negative / neutral).

+#### Named Entity Recognition (NER):
+Highlight organizations, people, dates, and other named entities using spaCy.

 #### Visualization: